HeronErin/rug-clone/README.md

    the second is the imaginary part.
 The two primitives do not need to have the same type.

+## Operators

+Operators are overloaded to work on Rug types alone or on a combination of Rug types and Rust primitives.
 When at least one operand is an owned Rug type, the operation will consume that type and return a Rug type.
 For example

 ```rust
 use rug::Integer;